Home Page

 Saturday Night Gus - Babe/Finn - 8/31/2009

-First night home - 7 wks First rooster 3 1/2 mos.
-Training 7 mos - Easter
+First rooster 3 1/2 mos.
+Training 7 mos Gus at 13 months

 Gus is the third golden I’ve had over the last 40 years.
 All were hunters and pets that brought great pleasure to our family.
 Gus is fitting in the same mold nicely and from the time we brought him home we’ve been picking up his retrieves.
 Anything that isn’t too heavy is brought to hand.
 Gus and I were invited on an eastern Oregon pheasant hunt in mid December.
 I had concerns about him being too young (3 ½ months) but we were hunting private property with experienced hunters and dogs so we accepted the invite.
 Gus’ natural instincts kicked in right away and he worked hard in the field (with several puppy naps during the day).
 On the second day he got up his first rooster and went for the retrieve.
 Unfortunately he couldn’t get the bird in his little mouth – we called it good anyway.
 Although he is a very serious hunter, he has a lovely disposition around everyone – young and old.